WELCOME

 Cycle of Prayer

-During this season of Easter, we pray especially for:
+During this season of Ordinary Time, we pray especially for:

 2025 is a year of Jubilee.
 The theme is “Pilgrims of Hope” – hope for a world suffering the impacts of war, the ongoing effects of COVID-19 pandemic, and a climate crisis.